TobiasPSP/doneland_sources/Tools/Devices/3D Printer/README.md

 Today, you can choose from a huge number of *3D Filament Printer Models*.
 Here are aspects to look out for:

-* **Build Volume:** Make sure the print bead and head room is large enough to actually print what you'd like to print.
-Print beads shouldn't be smaller than *200x200mm*, and the build volume shouldn't be less than *200x200x200mm*.
+* **Build Volume:** Make sure the print bed and head room is large enough to actually print what you'd like to print.
+Print beds shouldn't be smaller than *200x200mm*, and the build volume shouldn't be less than *200x200x200mm*.
 * **Materials:** The *maximum nozzle temperature* determines which *plastic materials* you can print.
 With temperatures of at least *250C*, you can print the two most popular materials *PLA* and *PETG*.
 With temperatures of at least *300C*, you can also print more sophisticated materials like *ABS*.
-The maximum *heat bead temperature* should match the material, or else it won't stick well enough during print.
+The maximum *heat bed temperature* should match the material, or else it won't stick well enough during print.
 * **Multi-Color:** Being able to print models with more than one color isn't just a creative edge.
 Sometimes, it can be crucial for creating backlit panels or transparent custom buttons.
 * **Speed:** Since printing *3D Models* layer by layer is taking a lot of time, the *print speed* is a crucial factor.
 * **Resolution:** Make sure you can easily adjust the diameter of the printing nozzle.
 Detail-rich prints may require a small diameter (such as 0.2mm), whereas printing large models may use a 0.8mm nozzle.
 The default nozzle size on most printers is 0.4mm.